 On November 14th at both services, we observed Music Appreciation

 Sunday.
-We thanked God for his gift of music, we will remember the
+We thanked God for his gift of music, we remembered the

-Lutheran musician-composer, Johann Sebastian Bach, and we will express
+Lutheran musician-composer, Johann Sebastian Bach, and we expressed

 appreciation to all who have served Holy Trinity, since 1936, with their